DANCING WITH BEES, PUBLIC ART COMMISSION, ORANGE, NSW

-Dancing with Bees will focus on bees from Wiradjuri Country, Orange, and surrounding areas, whose rhythms of life secure food production.
-In collaboration with the Department of Primary Industries, Orange, Zanny Begg created high resolution images of bees that will form one face of the clock; one pollinator will rotate 360 degrees each hour, highlighting 12 different bees whose survival is bound up with ours (see images to the right).
+Dancing with Bees focuses on bees from Wiradjuri Country, Orange, and surrounding areas, whose rhythms of life secure food production.
+In collaboration with the Department of Primary Industries, Orange, Zanny Begg created high resolution images of bees that form one face of the clock; one pollinator each hour, highlighting 12 different bees whose survival is bound up with ours.

 The minutes will be marked by dancers who will interpret the specific look, colour or movements of the pollinators.
-Honeybees talk to each other by dancing, the inclusion of dancers will highlight this astonishing fact and invite audiences to think about what else we can learn from the insect world (see images to the right).
+Honeybees talk to each other by dancing, the inclusion of dancers will highlight this astonishing fact and invite audiences to think about what else we can learn from the insect world.
+The clock is functional but deciphering it encourages thinking about deep time.

-Dancing with Bees, a forthcoming digital public artwork by Zanny Begg commissioned by Orange Regional Gallery and funded by Create Australia, Create NSW and Orange City Council with support from Department of Primary Industries, Orange, launching in 2024.
+Dancing with Bees, commissioned by Orange Regional Gallery and funded by Create Australia, Create NSW and Orange City Council with support from Department of Primary Industries, Orange, launching in 2024.

 Choreography by Larissa McGowan in collaboration with dancers; Ashlee Wilson, Mike Hodyl, Max Burgess, Maddie Tratt, Claudia Horan, Harlisha Newie-Joe, Ella Havelka, Sarah Kalule, Paityn Klaare, Madison Gwynne, Lucy Nunn, Lylah Maunder, with tumbling by Aquila Rickards.